hyprwm/hyprland-wiki/content/Hypr Ecosystem/hyprlock.md

 ```

 Available animations can be found in the [animation tree](#animation-tree).
-The optional `STYLE` parameter for the `animation` keyword is currently unused by hyprlock.
+The optional `STYLE` parameter for the `animation` keyword that you might be familiar with from Hyprland is currently unused by hyprlock.

 #### Animation Tree